harness/developer-hub/docs/chaos-engineering/get-started/onboarding/hce-onboarding.md

 description: An overview of onboarding with HCE
 ---

-This topic describes the versions of HCE, the interaction between different components, and how to get started with HCE.
+This topic describes the versions of HCE, and how to get started with HCE.

 ## Before you begin